 And then he went to another league and dominated it in his late 30s.
 (It’s possible his departure to the WHA colours how we think of his career.)

 So, is Bobby Hull the Greatest LW of All Time?
 Listen here:

 If you didn’t see him play, it’s possible Stan Mikita’s resume is better than you think it should be.
 In addition to winning multiple Hart trophies, Art Ross trophies and the Stanley Cup, he’s likely the 2nd best centre of the ’60s and among the best centres of the ’70s.

-So obviously Denis Potvin belongs in the Hockey Hall of Fame.
-But where does he rank all time?
+So it’s clear Stan Mikita belongs in the Hockey Hall of Fame.
+The question is, where does Stan Mikita rank among centres all time?

 Jacques Lemaire was one of the most consistent forwards of his era, and a member of the Greatest Team of All Time.
 He won an incredible eight Stanley Cups.